Investing in Agriculture

 Investing in Education

-Life insurers have invested nearly $1.7 billion in bonds for education in recent years.
-The De Soto, Hillsboro R-III, Rolla, Lexington, Independence and Clayton school districts are just some of the educational entities to receive funding from life insurers.
-The bonds life insurers purchase help Missouri schools invest in safer buildings, enhance technology for students and staff, and ensure students have the tools they need to learn at their best.
+Life insurers have $24 million invested today in bonds for education in South Dakota.
+These bonds allow school districts to invest in safer buildings, keep up with and enhance technology for students and staff, and ensure South Dakota students have the tools they need to learn at their best.